gamemanual0/gm0/source/docs/software/concepts/finite-state-machines.rst

 What is a Finite State Machine?
 -------------------------------

 The name of a finite state machine is very descriptive; it's a state machine, with a finite number of states.
 It can be in one state at a time, and can transition to a different state once something happens.
-For example, see the example of a finite state machine that's on `Wikipedia <https://en.wikipedia.org/wiki/Finite-state_machine#Example:_coin-operated_turnstile>`__ because a turnstile is a great example, and it is explained very well.
+The `Wikipedia <https://en.wikipedia.org/wiki/Finite-state_machine#Example:_coin-operated_turnstile>`__ example of a turnstile explains the concept very well.

 Implementation
 --------------